siukatech/poc-spring-security-demo/README.md

 # Spring Security Demo

 ## WebSecurityConfig
-The `WebSecurityConfig` could also implement `WebMvcConfigurer`.
-Then we will combine the security config and web mvc config.

-In this demo, we dont do that.
+The `WebSecurityConfig` is a configuration class that attaches the following annotations to enable the spring security.
+- @EnableWebSecurity
+- @EnableMethodSecurity
+- @Configuration (optional)

-The `WebMvcConfigurer` will be included when the `WebMvcTest` is used.
+However, it is not initiated when `WebMvcTest` is used.
-So if we want the `WebSecurityConfig` being included, we could either implement the `WebMvcConfigurer` or add it to `WebMvcTest`'s classes list as below.
+The configuration of `HttpSecurity` then cannot be tested.

+There are 2 ways to initiate the `WebSecurityConfig`.
+- Implement the interface `WebMvcConfigurer` as `WebMvcTest` uses this.
+- Add to `WebMvcTest.controllers`.

 ```java
 @Slf4j
 @WebMvcTest(controllers = {